Hi! I'm Ola.

 Among my hobbies: Brazilian Jiu Jitsu -- although the sport is such an important part of my life that I doubt if "hobbie" is the right word for it.
 Unfortunately, I discovered this amazing art very late (aged 28); also unfortunate is the fact that I completely lack any sort of talent or natural instinct for it... :-(

-Other stuff I like: books, board games, talking with friends, learning.
+Other things I like: books, board games, films, talking with friends.

 I started this blog in the beginning of 2009.
 Warning: it is about ME ME ME ME ME – and my opinions on all kinds of stuff.
 Its main purpose is to offer a glimpse into my soul to anyone interested.
 It is intended primarily for people who are already for some reason curious about me and want to get to know me better.